Our Philosophy of How to Provide Internet Service:

 normal basis, with most of your speed test running above that average.
 What this means for our 15Mbps plan is that you

 should see speeds ranging from 10 to 15Mbps with most of the time operating in the 12 to 15Mbps range.

 Phone / Customer Support:

-handled much faster if you call our office number and talk to the person answering the phone or by leaving a message there.
+will get handled much faster if you call our office number and talk to the person answering the phone or by leaving a message

-Many times we don't get a chance to listen to our personal cell phone messages or look at person text messages until later that night or
+Many times we don't get a chance to listen to our personal cell phone messages or look at personal text messages until later

-our philosophy of keeping our expenses and overhead low, all technical questions need to first go to our Customer
+keeping with our philosophy of keeping our expenses and overhead low, all technical questions need to first go to our Customer

 support person answering the phones and they will get the technical questions to the appropriate person so they can call each